Entry to Turkey

 Important Warning about Passport Expiration Dates:

 Please be warned that your passports must be valid at least 60 days from the anticipated study/employment/stay period in Turkey.
-As such, your passport must cover your enrollment period plus the minimum 60 days, otherwise your residence permit application will be denied.
+As such, your passport must cover your enrollment period plus the minimum of 60 days, otherwise, your residence permit application will be denied.